Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-Estimated auto insurance rates for a Mini Cooper are $1,220 annually including full coverage.
-Comprehensive costs approximately $250 each year, collision insurance costs $450, and liability insurance costs around $384.
-A liability-only policy costs as low as $432 a year, and high-risk insurance costs around $2,640.
-Teenage drivers pay the most at up to $4,582 a year.
+Average insurance rates for a Mini Cooper are $1,220 a year including full coverage.
+Comprehensive insurance costs around $250, collision costs $450, and liability is estimated at $384.
+Liability-only coverage costs approximately $432 a year, with high-risk coverage costing $2,640 or more.
+Teenage drivers receive the highest rates at $4,582 a year or more.

 Average premium for full coverage: $1,220

-Price estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and Cooper models.
+Prices include $500 policy deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all 50 U.S. states and for all Cooper models.

-For the average driver, insurance rates for a Mini Cooper range from as cheap as $432 for liability-only coverage to a high rate of $2,640 for a driver that may need high-risk insurance.
+For the average driver, prices range go from the low end price of $432 for the bare minimum liability coverage to the much higher price of $2,640 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.